Teletoon Retro: History

-Final programming
+Programming

-Teletoon Retro primarily aired classic animated programming; its CRTC license specified that programming had to have been produced at least 10 years prior.
-While primarily devoted to animation, its CRTC license allowed as much as 10% of its programming to be live action and animated cartoons such as The Bugs Bunny and Tweety Show, Scooby-Doo, The Flintstones and others; as such, it also aired some live-action series, such as Batman, Fraggle Rock, and Mighty Morphin Power Rangers.
-The network also aired 1980s action-genre cartoons: Transformers, He-Man and the Masters of the Universe, She-Ra: Princess of Power, ThunderCats, G.I.
+Teletoon Retro primarily aired classic animated programming; its CRTC licence specified that programming had to have been produced at least ten years prior.
+While primarily devoted to animation, its CRTC licence allowed as much as 10% of its programming to be live action and animated cartoons such as The Bugs Bunny and Tweety Show, Scooby-Doo, The Flintstones and others; it also aired some live-action series, such as Batman, Fraggle Rock, and Mighty Morphin Power Rangers.
+The network also aired 1980s action-genre cartoons, including Transformers, He-Man and the Masters of the Universe, She-Ra: Princess of Power, ThunderCats, G.I.
 Joe, Teenage Mutant Ninja Turtles and Inspector Gadget.